 - Step 6: Begin Project

-1. Identifying Risk Threshold
+1. Identifying the Threshold of Supply Chain Risks

 COVID-19 is the most severe pandemic many existing businesses have weathered, and it has brought with it many elements for predictive modelers to consider.
 Business leaders who take an uber-close look at company operations and systems stand ready to meet supply chain challenges head-on because they have identified their known risk threshold.
 Some maintain more of an appetite for risk than others, but this bullish attitude wilts when a pandemic or similar disruption event strikes, recoiling an already-complex global supply chain.